 Pediatric Dentistry in Ooltewah, TN

-FIRST DENTIST VISIT
+FIRST PEDIATRIC DENTISTRY VISIT

-PEDIATRIC DENTAL VISITS
+PEDIATRIC DENTIST VISITS

 Your child’s 20 primary teeth are in place usually by the age of three.
 Permanent teeth (and frequent visits from the Tooth Fairy) will begin around the age of six.
 With the exception of wisdom teeth, all of your child’s teeth are present between the ages of 12 and 14.
 The next teeth to come in are the 12-year molars, followed by wisdom teeth around the age of 17 or older.